 Samyang 7.5mm lens = very good, but you cant use it all the time.

 The Olympus is the most fun and enjoyable camera to use.

 Post processing software.

-I use Adobe Camera Raw in Photoshop CC and Nikon NXD to post process the images to my taste.
-Although I do have a copy of Lightroom I seldom use it.
+I use Adobe Camera Raw in Photoshop CC to post process the images to my taste.
+Although I do have a copy of Lightroom and NXD I seldom use them.